apache/inlong-website/docs/modules/sort/log_report.md

   enabled: true
 ```

+## Usage

-Firstly start `docker-compose`, then create and start a task process according to [Data Ingestion](quick_start/data_ingestion/file_pulsar_clickhouse_example.md) (the involved connectors need to be integrated with OpenTelemetryAppender).
+Execute `docker compose --profile sort-report up -d` in the `inlong/docker/` path to start the relevant containers, then create and start a task process according to [Data Ingestion](quick_start/data_ingestion/file_pulsar_clickhouse_example.md) (the involved connectors need to be integrated with OpenTelemetryAppender).

-Then you can enter the `Grafana Loki` system by `http://127.0.0.1:3000/explore`, and query the logs by the `service_name` field:
+After that you can enter the `Grafana Loki` system by `http://127.0.0.1:3000/explore`, and query the logs by the `service_name` field:

 ![Loki_1](img/loki1.png)